 5) Makeup Will Make Your Skin Worse

 The fact is that you can definitely wear makeup, but choose your makeup wisely.
-Avoid pre-clogging foundations that feel heavy on the skin.
+Avoid pore-clogging foundations that feel heavy on the skin.

 Read the ingredients of the makeup products carefully and choose the ones that mention keywords like “non-comedogenic”, “oil-control” or “mattifying”, like the Rimmel Stay Matte Foundation.

-Choosing a primer before applying the rest of your makeup is a good idea.
-Every morning after applying your favorite moisturizer, apply a matte primer like the Rimmel Stay Matte Primer, all over your face or to the targeted areas.
+Use a primer before applying the rest of your makeup.
+Every morning after applying your favorite moisturizer, apply a matte primer like the Rimmel Stay Matte Primer, all over your face, or to the targeted areas.

 6) Greasy Food Makes Oily Skin Worse

-If you do not eat fish, you can supplement that with a high quality omega-3 fish oil.
+If you do not eat fish, you can supplement that with high-quality omega-3 fish oil.

 Although alcohol based products strip excess oil from your face, they don’t do the skin any good in the long run.
 They will only make the surface of your skin dry, which will make your skin produce more oil to compensate.

-But don’t be too tempted to use these products, as they will do more harm than good in the long run.
+Don’t be too tempted to use alcohol-based products, as they will do more harm than good in the long run.